dakadkart/xyz-documentation/docs/cli/topics/cli.md

 ##### Upload and Assign Tags

-Tags are special properties that can be added to a feature that makes it easy to query them from the XYZ API using the `&tags=` parameter.
+Tags are special properties that can be added to a feature that makes it easy to query them from the HERE Data Hub API using the `&tags=` parameter.

 > #### Note
-> XYZ Tags should be used selectively, ideally using [Rule-Based Tags]().
+> Tags should be used selectively, ideally using [Rule-Based Tags]().
 > Tags are not meant to be a replacement for  [Property Search](#property-search), as you
 > will be duplicating existing data in a record.